neurips25-eai/neurips25-eai.github.io/technical_report.md

 The `eai_starter_kit/latex_template/` directory contains:

-- `technical_report_template.tex` - Main LaTeX template file with detailed instructions and TODO markers
+- `technical_report_template.tex` - Main LaTeX template file with detailed instructions
 - `neurips_2025.sty` - NeurIPS 2025 style file (required for compilation)
 - `references.bib` - Bibliography file you can use to cite your sources